-Friday’s 4OT Thriller Between The Blazers And Nuggets Was So Long, It Overloaded The NBA Stats Site
+Friday’s 4 OT Thriller Between The Blazers And Nuggets Was So Long, It Overloaded The NBA Stats Site

 — NBA on ESPN (@ESPNNBA) May 4, 2019

 The win could have been painful for the Blazers as well, possibly costing them center Enes Kanter, who had been playing with an injury.
-Kanter was in noticeable discomfort as he played through the overtime periods, who remained in the game to guard Jokic.
-Reporter E. Garcia Gunderson reported after the game that Kanter’s already separated shoulder grew worse in the game, leaving it up in the air whether he will be ready for Game 4.
+Kanter was in noticeable discomfort as he played through the overtime periods, but remained in the game to guard Jokic.
+Writer E. Garcia Gunderson reported after the game that Kanter’s already-separated shoulder grew worse in the game, leaving it up in the air whether he will be ready for Game 4.

-But the outlook may not be good — as Blazers beat reporter Casey Holdahl had noted, Kanter was fighting back tears he was in so much pain during the overtime periods.
+But the outlook may not be good, as Blazers beat reporter Casey Holdahl had noted, Kanter was fighting back tears he was in so much pain during the overtime periods.

 Enes Kanter said he separated his shoulder more in the game tonight.
 He’s not sure whether he will play in Game 4, but he says he will try.